Find a Surrogate

 Domestic Intended Parents

 In addition to the fees incurred by domestic Intended Parents, you will need to put insurance for your newborn in place, also called post-birth insurance.
-There are a few options, but the most costly option would be an additional $30,000 for singleton post-birth insurance.
+There are a few options, but the most costly option would be up to an additional $32,000 for singleton post-birth insurance.
 The cost for twins goes up exponentially.

 While there are no guarantees, we always try to do our best to keep costs under control while making sure that the Surrogate receives the compensation and reimbursement she deserves.